chdir/aidl2/README.md

 This is a replacement for Google's AIDL tool.
 Unlike it's predecessor, which parses extremely limited DSL, aidl2 uses Java annotation processing framework to generate Java implementation, based on Java interface code.
-This allows you to extend from other interfaces, annotate your interface classes, use Java generics and other features of Java language.
+This allows you to extend from other interfaces, annotate your interface classes, use generics and other features of Java language.

 ### Current status